-Meets on a regular basis, in accordance with assigned tasks, to develop, monitor, evaluate, review and revise the Partner Abuse Protocol and Sexual Assault Protocol for KFACC.
+The Strategic Plan Workgroup also oversees the Protocols and strikes an ad hoc subcommittee as needed to develop, monitor, evaluate, review and revise the Partner Abuse Protocol and Sexual Assault Protocol for KFACC.
 In addition, this committee is responsible for organizing any protocol-related training for signatory partners and/or associate agencies.